Parth Hospital

-rTMS
+rTMS TREATMENTS

-REPETITIVE TRANSCRANIAL MAGNETIC STIMULATION (rTMS)
+REPETITIVE TRANSCRANIAL MAGNETIC STIMULATION(rTMS)

 rTMS stands for “repetitive transcranial magnetic stimulation.” rTMS is a non-invasive FDA-cleared medical procedure for the treatment of depression in adults. rTMS is a brain stimulation technique that depends on the generation of brief magnetic fields using an insulated coil that is placed over the scalp.

 These magnetic fields are the same type and strength as those used in magnetic resonance imaging (MRI) machines.
-The magnetic pulses generate a weak electrical impulse in the brain that briefly activates neural circuits at the stimulation site. rTMS has been shown to be a safe and well-tolerated procedure that can be an effective treatment for adult patients with depression who have not benefitted from antidepressant treatment.
+The magnetic pulses generate a weak electrical impulses in the brain that briefly activates neural circuits at the stimulation site. rTMS has been shown to be a safe and well-tolerated procedure that can be an effective treatment for adult patients with depression who have not benefitted from antidepressant treatment.

 HOW DOES rTMS WORK?

-During an rTMS session, a magnetic coil is placed against over scalp near your forehead.
+During an rTMS session, a magnetic coil is placed against your scalp near your forehead.
 The magnet painlessly delivers a pulse that stimulates nerve cells in the region of your brain involved in mood control and depression.
 It’s activates the regions of the brain that have decreased activity in depression.

 HOW EFFECTIVE IS rTMS IN TREATING DEPRESSION?